-Probably one of the lesser-known places on the island, really wild and beautiful, is the cove of Porto Limnionas, which you can reach driving through the mountain village of Agios Leon and from there, driving down to the sea.
+Probably one of the lesser-known places on the island, really wild and beautiful, is the cove of Porto Limnionas, which you can reach by driving through the mountain village of Agios Leon and, from there, going down to the sea.

-You can park at the square and then follow the steps carved in the rock to discover the breathtaking beauty of a fiord with fantastic waters.
-In the area, there’s also a small taverna and a small platform where you can sunbathe and spend a fantastic day admiring the stunning landscape.
+You can park at the square and then follow the steps carved in the rock to discover the breathtaking beauty of a fiord with great waters.
+The area also has a tiny taverna and a small platform where you can sunbathe and spend a fantastic day admiring the stunning landscape.

 Explore Keri Caves

-Keri Caves can be explored on the same day you visit Marathonisi since the trip often includes a visit to both spots.
+Keri Caves can be explored on the same day you visit Marathonisi since the trip often includes visiting both spots.
 Most tours depart from the villages of Laganas, Limni Keriou, or Agios Sostis.
-In this impressive area, the white cliffs can reach up to 300 meters and at their base are small sea caves and natural arches.
+In this impressive area, the white cliffs can reach up to 300 meters, and at their base are small sea caves and natural arches.

-Most tours allow you to swim in the crystal clear sea and explore the caves on your own.
+Most tours allow you to swim in the crystal clear sea and explore the caves.
 Don’t forget your snorkeling equipment; the underwater views are unforgettable!

 Spend A Day At Banana Beach